Parliament of the Cape of Good Hope: The building fiasco

 From the beginning of Responsible Government, there were increasingly vocal complaints from members of parliament about the humble appearance of their venue.
 MPs increasingly complained that the Parliament would not attract sufficient respect from "the public and strangers", unless a more grandiose edifice were constructed.

 A brief controversy arose about this need to build a more stately Parliament, as Prime Minister Molteno was not an ostentatious man, and had little interest in spending tax money on what he saw as essentially an expensive vanity project (At the time an enormous countrywide programme was underway, of building schools, public transport and communications infrastructure, and funds were consequently in tight demand).
 He was over-ruled by the legislature however, and the Commissioner of Public Works, Charles Abercrombie Smith, ordered a select committee to receive designs.

 The committee selected the elaborate proposal of the renowned architect Charles Freeman (architect), at the time an officer in the Public Works Department.
 Sites that were mooted for the new building included Greenmarket Square, Caledon Square and the top of Government Avenue, but eventually the current site was selected.
 Freeman was made resident architect and construction began on 12 May 1875, with Governor Henry Barkly laying the cornerstone.

 Almost immediately it was discovered that Freeman's plans were faulty.
 Freeman's errors were compounded by the presence of groundwater, and a recalculation of the budget revealed that the actual costs would be many times the original figure that the government had allowed for.

 The Cape government stepped in.
 Freeman was fired for incompetence and the Public Works Commission was re-structured.
 There was initially some discussion in parliament about abandoning the half-finished building.
 However, the government ordered the project completed, even though the budget was now calculated to be many times the original sum.
 In 1876 it appointed Henry Greaves to alter Freeman's plans, fix the faulty foundations, and see the project successfully through.
 Moreover, it ordered him to remove from the plan the statues, parapets, fountains, elaborate dome and other expensive flourishes.

-Building re-commenced, but was delayed – this time by the British annexation of the Transvaal in 1878, the ensuing First Anglo-Boer War, and finally by the building company going bankrupt in 1883.
-Greaves tenaciously completed the job however, and the large, stately, but relatively unpretentious building was finally opened in 1884.
+Building re-commenced, but was delayed – this time by the British annexation of the Transvaal in 1878, the ensuing First Boer War, and finally by the building company going bankrupt in 1883.
+Greaves tenaciously completed the job however, and the large, stately, but relatively unpretentious Parliament building was finally opened in 1884.

-Cape Prime Minister Thomas Scanlen, and Governor Henry Robinson led the opening ceremony in the building, declared finally to be worthy of the country's Legislature.
+Cape Prime Minister Thomas Scanlen, and Governor Hercules Robinson led the opening ceremony in the building, declared finally to be worthy of the country's Legislature.